tcse-iscas/cachecheck/README.md

     Begin to detect bugs by comparing correct sequence with actual sequence.
     Bug detection done!
     Bugs:
+    Bug: [No unpersist] for RDD 25
+    Bug: [Unnecessary persist] for RDD 38
+    Bug: [No persist] for RDD 25
     Bug: [No unpersist] for RDD 32
     Bug: [No unpersist] for RDD 2
-    Bug: [Unnecessary persist] for RDD 21
-    Bug: [Unnecessary persist] for RDD 38
-    Bug: [No unpersist] for RDD 25
-    Bug: [Unnecessary persist] for RDD 11
     Bug: [Unnecessary persist] for RDD 13
     Bug: [Unnecessary persist] for RDD 46
+    Bug: [Unnecessary persist] for RDD 11
+    Bug: [Unnecessary persist] for RDD 21
     Saving bug report to E:\\Workspaces\\idea\\spark-2.4.3\\trace\ConnectedComponentsExample$.report
     Finished.